ynab/ynab-sdk-js/README.md

 The YNAB API JavaScript SDK library provides access to the YNAB API from applications written in Node.js / JavaScript.

+Please read the [YNAB API documentation](https://api.youneedabudget.com) for an overview of using the API and a complete list of the available resources.

 ## Installation